 Sell a Structured Settlement

-There are times when the owner of a structured settlement annuity would like to sell some or all of their remaining periodic payments in exchange for a lump sum of cash.
-This is usually for a variety of reasons: perhaps funds are needed for an unforeseen emergency, down payment on a home, or college tuition payments.
+Sometimes, the owner of a structured settlement annuity would like to sell some or all of their remaining periodic payments in exchange for a lump sum of cash.
+This is usually for a variety of reasons: perhaps funds are needed for an unforeseen emergency, a down payment on a home, or college tuition payments.
 So-called “factoring companies” are in the business of purchasing structured settlement payment rights and there are many of them out there.

 The sale of a structured settlement can take various forms.
 For example, the seller can sell all future payments to the buyer in exchange for a lump sum.
 Or, the seller can only sell a portion of their payments either for the remainder of all remaining payments or just for a portion of those remaining payments.
 Essentially, it depends on how the seller is seeking to structure the deal.

 In order for a factoring company to purchase a structured settlement, they will work with the potential seller to analyze the annuity contract and gather information before providing a quote.
 Next, if the quote is accepted, court approval will be required before the annuity is sold — this process can take several weeks.
 Court approval is required so that a judge can weigh the interests of the interested parties and claimants to ensure the deal is fair and in the best interest of the seller.
-It is not necessary to retain an attorney or law firm for the sale of a structured settlement, but that choice is at the seller’s discretion.
+The settlement buyer will retain an attorney for the court appearance.

 Structured Settlement Companies in Massachusetts

-Below is a list of factoring companies in Massachusetts who can help navigate the sale of a structured settlement and structured settlement consultants who can help with structured settlement planning.
+Below is a list of companies in Massachusetts that can help navigate selling a structured settlement.

 Phone Number: (877) 547-3672